 Table II shows the distances between nodes and their power consumption obtained by the simulation 2 and by the Equations 1 and 2.
-From this table, the power consumption at receiving in each node is almost the same regardless of the distance.
-On the other hand, the power consumption at transmitting in each node is increasing in proportion to the distance.
+From this table and the Equation 2, the power consumption at receiving in each node is almost the same regardless of the distance.
+On the other hand, the power consumption at transmitting in each node is increasing in proportion to the square of the distance from the Equation 1.
 Tables III shows the power consumption of each node in Fig 5a.
 Also Table IV shows those in Fig 5b.
 The sum of the total power consumption in Tables III is larger than that in Table IV.